joannakl/learning-open-source/_articles/stepping-into-opensource/community-health.md

   This section will explore community health as both a criteria for particpation in open source, and a responsiblity.
 prereq: Have read previous 2 sections of this module.
 format: >
-  *   Read and watch videos on this topic, and consider answers to questions at the end of each section.
+  *   Complete reading on this topic, and take associated quiz.
-materials: Pencil and paper or a computer-- a way of recording notes.
 ---

 ![health]({{site.baseurl}}/img/eye.jpg)